User guideAI DetectionScanning repositories

 Agents tab

-The Agents tab shows AI agent frameworks and autonomous system components.
-AI agents can execute multi-step tasks, use tools, and make decisions independently.
+The Agents tab shows AI agent frameworks and autonomous system components found in the repo.

 • Agent frameworks: LangChain agents, CrewAI (including @agent and @crew decorators), AutoGen, Swarm, and similar frameworks